What is LGP?

-As a consultant, Emil helps people realize their potential in part by adapting technical and complex professional concepts for use in everyday life, but also by raising their awareness of cultural and behavioral issues that influence their performance.
+As the director of UT Learning & Development, Emil helps people realize their potential in part by adapting technical and complex professional concepts for use in everyday life, but also by raising their awareness of cultural and behavioral issues that influence their performance.

 Emil holds masters degrees in public policy and community planning, and has had various articles published on those topics.
 He is the author of Self-leadership: The Art and Science of Control.